CBD Oil Research Update for January 2019

 The researchers noted that cannabis had been used for this purpose for thousands of years.

-Over the last year, researchers from many countries have looked into using CBD oil for a wide variety of different conditions.
+In conclusion, over the last year, researchers from many countries have looked into using CBD oil for a wide variety of different conditions.
 Some studies have been published and others are still in progress.
-CBD oil advocates are hoping that these and additional studies will produce some groundbreaking research findings.
+CBD oil advocates are hoping that these and additional studies of CBD oil will produce some groundbreaking research findings.